OCA/sale-reporting/sale_layout_category_hide_detail/readme/DESCRIPTION.rst

-This module allows you to set a new 'Hide details' boolean field on True in *Report Layout Categories* if you want to hide its lines of *Quotations / Sales Orders* and *Invoices* in the PDF report and in the website.
+This module allows you to check/uncheck the new 'Show details' and 'Show subtotal' flags in *Sale order section lines* and *Customer invoice section lines* if you want to show or hide their lines or their subtotals in the PDF report and in the website.